FIWARE/tutorials.XACML-Access-Rules/README.md

 ### List all PolicySets available within a Domain

-To list the generated ids for all of the PolicySets found within a domain make a request to the `authzforce-ce/domains/{{domain-id}}/pap/policies` endpoint.
-The following request obtains a list of a given policy ids found within the `gQqnLOnIEeiBFQJCrBIBDA` domain.
+To list the generated IDs for all of the PolicySets found within a domain make a request to the `authzforce-ce/domains/{{domain-id}}/pap/policies` endpoint.
+The following request obtains a list of a given policy IDs found within the `gQqnLOnIEeiBFQJCrBIBDA` domain.

 #### :four: Request